Proposed Bosniak republic: History

 In February 1994, the Party of Democratic Action (SDA) proposed a Bosniak state in which Serbs and Croats would be national minorities.
 The Dayton Agreement (November–December 1995) ended the war and created the federal republic of Bosnia and Herzegovina (BiH), made up of two entities, the Bosniak and Croat-inhabited Federation of Bosnia and Herzegovina (FBiH), and the Serb-inhabited Republika Srpska (RS).
 As noted by international relations expert Niels van Willigen: "Whereas the Bosnian Croats and Bosnian Serbs could identify themselves with Croatia or Serbia respectively, the absence of a Bosniak state made the Bosniaks firmly committed to Bosnia as a single political entity."

 Propaganda texts appeared in 1996, after the war, calling for a Bosniak state.
 In 2000, secular Bosniaks warned that a partition of the state would lead their people to Islamic fundamentalism.

-Grand Mufti Mustafa Cerić claimed that the Bosniaks were an autochtonous people with rights to a nation-state.
+Grand Mufti Mustafa Cerić claimed that the Bosniaks were an autochthonous people with rights to a nation-state.
 In the 2012 debates surrounding the next appointment of the reis-ul-ulema of the Islamic Community in Bosnia and Herzegovina, Fikret Karčić disagreed with Mustafa Cerić that Bosniaks would be the only without a nation-state, and called the formation of a Bosniak state simply a Bantustan.
 Karčić saw a multinational state as the only option for the Bosniak nation, thereby limiting the Islamic Community to religious function.
 In 2013 it was noted that an Islamic Bosniak state did not have support among the young Bosniaks, and fewer than 10% supported an independent Bosniak state.

 Many Croat political organizations, including the Croatian National Assembly, call for the partition of the Federation to create a Croat federal unit; most proposals entail the remainder of the territory of the Federation becoming, either de facto or formally, a Bosniak entity.